ably/ably-asset-tracking-android/README.md

 #### Downloading from Maven Central

-We publish to [Maven Central](https://repo1.maven.org/maven2/com/ably/tracking/), which is the pubic repository that most users will choose to download the Ably Asset Tracking SDK from.
+We publish to [Maven Central](https://repo1.maven.org/maven2/com/ably/tracking/), which is the public repository that most users will choose to download the Ably Asset Tracking SDK from.

 To install the dependency you need to make sure that you have [declared the Maven Central repository](https://docs.gradle.org/current/userguide/declaring_repositories.html#sub:maven_central) in your Gradle build script: